gin66/tokio-socks5/README.md

 The first four make use of a tun- or tap-device.
 Thus root is needed on client and server, which is IMHO a drawback.

 ## Requirements

-* [ ] R..
+[ ] R..
 Connected nodes form a uservpn
-* [ ] R..
+[X] R..
 Nodes are uniquely numbered (range 1-254)
-* [ ] R..
-Nodes with socks5-proxy enabled are typically clients
-* [ ] R..
+[ ] R..
+Nodes with socks5-proxy enabled are typically clients [ ] R..
 Nodes can have roaming IP/ports
-* [ ] R..
-Nodes with fixed IPs are considered as servers
-* [ ] R..
-Nodes with NAT-IPs are considered as temporary servers
-* [ ] R..
+[ ] R..
+Nodes with fixed IPs are considered as servers [ ] R..
+Nodes with NAT-IPs are considered as temporary servers [ ] R..
 Working uservpn needs minimum one server
-* [ ] R..
+[ ] R..
 Messages are exchanged/routed via Nodes.
 Hopcount max 3
-* [ ] R..
+[ ] R..
 Every Node maintains list of all nodes
-* [ ] R..
-Every Node can have more than one IP/port for communication
-* [ ] R..
-Servers are assumed to have good internet connection
-* [ ] R..
-Nodes inform each other about other nodes' IP/port
-* [ ] R..
-Nodes with outdated info get updated information from up-to-date nodes
-* [ ] R..
-Clients decide internet access point per site
-* [ ] R..
-Clients use same server for selected site for whole session => Rationale: Some internet sites lock login with IP
+[ ] R..
+Every Node can have more than one IP/port for communication [ ] R..
+Servers are assumed to have good internet connection [ ] R..
+Nodes inform each other about other nodes' IP/port [ ] R..
+Nodes with outdated info get updated information from up-to-date nodes [ ] R..
+Clients decide internet access point per site [ ] R..
+Clients use same server for selected site for whole session
-* [ ] R..
-Server/Client keeps tcp connections alive (e.g. empty data messages)
-* [ ] R..
-Client uses socks protocol for its clients in order to avoid tcp-over-tcp problem
-* [ ] R..
-Client multiplexes all TCP connections onto one byte stream per server
-* [ ] R..
+          => Rationale: Some internet sites lock login with IP [ ] R..
+Server/Client keeps tcp connections alive (e.g. empty data messages) [ ] R..
+Client uses socks protocol for its clients in order to avoid tcp-over-tcp problem [ ] R..
+Client multiplexes all TCP connections onto one byte stream per server [ ] R..
 Client uses one cache per server
-* [ ] R..
+[ ] R..
 Out of band messages supported
-* [ ] R..
-Node sink requests messages to be sent/resent
-* [ ] R..
-Node communication uses encryption - ALL message bytes
-* [ ] R..
-Encryption uses static shared key (no session authentication protocol)
-* [ ] R..
-Two stage encryption of a message: Header and payload separately
-* [ ] R..
+[ ] R..
+Node sink requests messages to be sent/resent [ ] R..
+Node communication uses encryption - ALL message bytes [ ] R..
+Encryption uses static shared key (no session authentication protocol) [ ] R..
+Two stage encryption of a message: Header and payload separately [ ] R..
 Encryption of header with watermarking
-* [ ] R..
-Shared key and configuration stored in configuration file
-* [ ] R..
-List of static servers (IP/port) as command line or configuration option
-* [ ] R..
-Node communication is pluggable for protocols
-* [ ] R...Support node to node protocol: TCP
+[ ] R..
+Shared key and configuration stored in configuration file [ ] R..
+List of static servers (IP/port) as command line or configuration option [ ] R..
+Node communication is pluggable for protocols [ ] R...Support node to node protocol: TCP
-* [ ] R...Support node to node protocol: UDP
+[ ] R...Support node to node protocol: UDP
-* [ ] R...Support node to node protocol: KCP ?
+[ ] R...Support node to node protocol: KCP ?
-* [ ] R..
+[ ] R..
 Messages allow flight time to be measured
-* [ ] R..
-Two Nodes aka Server-Client together implement socks5-proxy
-* [ ] R..
-Language should be rust (for performance reasons) - not python
-* [ ] R..
-Portion of traffic from client to server will be always sent via other nodes
-* [ ] R..
-Autoupdate of all nodes triggered by node informing about latest SW
-* [ ] R..
+[ ] R..
+Two Nodes aka Server-Client together implement socks5-proxy [ ] R..
+Language should be rust (for performance reasons) - not python [ ] R..
+Portion of traffic from client to server will be always sent via other nodes [ ] R..
+Autoupdate of all nodes triggered by node informing about latest SW [ ] R..
 SW distribution via github
-* [ ] R..
-If a server dies, all connections via that server are dropped
-* [ ] R..
-Both sides of a TCP communication send keep-alive packets e.g. 10 mins
-* [ ] R..
+[ ] R..
+If a server dies, all connections via that server are dropped [ ] R..
+Both sides of a TCP communication send keep-alive packets e.g. 10 mins [ ] R..
 UDP as part of socks protocol is not supported
-* [ ] R..
+[ ] R..
 DNS never happens on a client
-* [ ] R..
-Best server to access internet is determined e.g. by Geo-IP or just test
+[ ] R..
+Best server to access internet is determined e.g. by Geo-IP or just test [ ] R..
+To evaluate a connection the first roundtrip time in ms is evaluated.
+          This roundtrip is defined as the time difference between first reply data message to the last sent data message For http: completed HTTP-Request to start of HTTP-Reply.
+        Drawback: The http server performance is included.
+        Remedy:   Only use averaged data.
+        BTW: international roundtrip time is more than server processing

 ## Usage - OUTDATED